metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 For Detroit, it seems Amon-Ra St. Brown and DeAndre Swift can be considered vectors.
 I'm not sure if anybody else quite qualifies yet.
 Josh Reynolds and DJ Chark are making a case for their candidacy.

 I genuinely think Minnesota only has one vector on offense.
 And that is Justin Jefferson.
+TJ Hockenson, Adam Thielan, and Dalvin Cook don't quite qualify yet in my book going by this game alone.
+Cook might have the best chance of impressing me.

+Za'Darius Smith is an elite pass rusher.
+Not quite sure anybody else on Minnesota's front deserves the same billing.

+Danielle Hunter is good in coverage though.

 ***